Ricefrog/cse15l-lab-reports/lab-report-1-week-2.md

 ![multiple_commands](./screenshots/multiple_commands.png)
 <br>
 <br>
-It doesn't take much imagination to think about how these two techniques could greatly optimize our workflow.
+It doesn't take much imagination to think about how these two techniques can greatly optimize our workflow.
 <br>
 <br>